When it comes to bike helmets, the focus is invariably on the outer shell and the foam liner on the inside of the helmet.

 The fit system is the adjustable part that sits almost directly behind your skull, where the brain stem connects to your brain (an interesting way of putting it).
 It’s known as an occipital stabilizer and is usually designed to tighten or loosen the fit with a clockwise or counterclockwise turn.

 There you have it, everything that goes into the manufacturing of a cycling helmet.
-If you ever want a complete understanding of what goes into a bike helmet, feel free to read the above, as that covers the entirety of the fully assembled bike helmet.
+If you ever want a complete understanding of what goes into a bike helmet, just read through the above again, as that covers the entirety of the fully assembled bike helmet.